alexandertrinidad/starter-academic-web-2/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a postdoctoral researcher at The Netherlands Institute for the Study of Crime and Law Enforcement (NSCR) and the University of the Basque Country UPV/EHU.
+I am a postdoctoral researcher and lecturer at the Institute of Sociology and Social Psychology ([ISS](https://iss-wiso.uni-koeln.de/en)) at the University of Cologne.
+I am also research fellow for the [Crime Events in Context](https://nscr.nl/en/research-area/crime-events-in-context/) research group at the Netherlands Institute for the Study of Crime and Law Enforcement ([NSCR](https://nscr.nl/en/about-us/organisation/fellows/)) and [Crim-Ap](https://www.ehu.eus/en/web/dms/equipo) research group at the University of the Basque Country UPV/EHU.

-My research interests are mostly related to analysing how environmental factors can shape different human behaviours.
-For instance, in my PhD, I focused on social and contextual factors associated with juvenile delinquency.
-During my postdoctoral stage, I am studying how environmental factors are associated with crime patterns and how environmental variables can be related to fear of crime.
+My research interest relies on understanding how different social phenomenons distribute in space and time.
+My main focus has been the study of spatial and temporal variation of crime and its correlates.
+I am also interested in new methods in Social Sciences, for instance, to improve the measurement of person-environment relations in fear of crime.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume_A_Trinidad.pdf" "newtab" >}}resumé{{< /staticref >}}.